January 22, 2015

 Glaciers are shrinking in the mountains above Ladakh, a high-altitude desert in the Indian Himalayas, and the loss of meltwater is drying up farms right at the start of the planting season.
 An experiment underway would solve the problem with artificial glaciers built close by the farms during the winter.
 Sonam Wangchuk and students at the SECMOL school made a prototype of an “ice stupa,” so-called because they resemble the religious shrines common to Ladakh and Tibet.
 To form it, the team piped water from upstream using gravity to deliver it to the top of the stupa as it froze and grew.
 Their two-story stupa contains an estimated 150,000 liters of water.
 More such stupas could fix their looming water crisis before it strikes.

 A flooded latrine is a disgusting clean-up job and it’s also a health hazard.
 Microbes in human waste escape into the groundwater to spread diarrhea and gut parasites.
-Increasingly powerful and unpredictable floods afflict coastal and riverside communities as the weather changes around the world, so designs like Practical Action’s flood-resistant composting latrine could be a good idea.
-The latrine sits above ground to avoid contaminating the water.
-It diverts fecal waste to a sealed composting chamber and urine and rinse water to a separate evaporative bed filled with plants.
+Increasingly powerful and unpredictable floods afflict coastal and riverside communities as the weather changes around the world, necessitating modifications in latrine construction.
+Latrines in flood-prone areas should be built on high ground above the highest known flood line.
+They should be lined with bricks or rocks to prevent contamination of the groundwater if they are flooded, according to a briefing by the UN Environment and DHI Centre on Environment.
+See Climate Change Adaptation Technologies for Water for more.

 For variations on the theme, try a straw bale greenhouse in our Solutions Library, or a seawater greenhouse that irrigates crops with treated seawater.
 And here’s a repository of greenhouse construction guides and research on viable crops.